difuria/Advent-Of-Code/Challanges/2022/Day 8/README.md

 This tree's scenic score is **`8`** (`2 * 2 * 1 * 2`); this is the ideal spot for the tree house.

 Consider each tree on your map. **What is the highest scenic score possible for any tree?**

+Your puzzle answer was `211680`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **